Bernard-Calma/project-1/README.md

 # project-1
+Our project is about making a game that can be played in a browser using Javascript.

 ## Project Choice (Tell us which project you're doing!)
-<h2>Floating Shoes</h2>
+<h2>Floating Shoe</h2>
+<p>I decided to make a game like a flappy bird game, I think that this kind of game will help me improve my skills in coding, not that complicated so I can be able to complete the project on time and gain more knowledge like canvas and be familiar with it.</p>

 ## Project Description
-Floating Shoes is a game where you as a player will be a flying shoe and you need to avoid the feets that are trying to get into you as you move forward.
+Floating Shoe is a game where you as a player will be a flying shoe and you need to avoid the feets that are trying to get into you as you move forward.

 ## Wire Frames